colajam93/aurpackager/README.md

 ## Description

-Auto AUR package builder with web interface using Django.
+This application provides AUR package building on your server through web interface.
+You can share AUR packages in all your machines through http.

+## Requirement

+- Arch Linux

 ## Install

 - Create virtual environment

-This application require no password sudo to install depending packages.
+This application require no password sudo to install dependencies.
 So you should run in VM or container.

 - Create build user

-Execute following command as `root`.

 ```
 # useradd -m -s /bin/bash packager
 # echo 'packager ALL=(ALL) NOPASSWD: ALL' >> /etc/sudoers
 ```

-- Install depends
+- Install dependencies

 ```
 # pacman -S --needed base-devel python python-pip python-virtualenv bower git